Azure/azure-sdk-for-js/common/tools/eslint-plugin-azure-sdk/docs/rules/ts-package-json-files-required.md

 Requires `files` in `package.json` to contain paths to the package contents.

-Specifically, this rule looks for inclusion of `dist`, and the exclusion of `dist-esm/src`, and `src` as either just those directories or specific subdirectories
+Specifically, this rule looks for inclusion of `dist`, `dist-esm/src`, and `src` as either just those directories or specific subdirectories

 This rule is fixable using the `--fix` option.